Hippo/GradleMCP/README.md

 # GradleMCP
 A simple to setup workspace to use mcp with Gradle.

-Lunix: Yes
+Lunix: Yes, tested.

-MacOS: Not tested but probably
+MacOS: Yes, tested.

-Windows: No, if you would like to be a windows contributor message Hippo#5628 on discord.
+Windows: No, but it is now coming.

 Supported versions: